-Committed to sharing great new music, Verville routinely commissions and conducts regional, national, and world premieres.
-He has also counseled emerging composers across the country and worked with the Tucson Symphony’s Young Composers Project, which Yo-Yo Ma praised as an “extraordinary program.”
+With an interest in a wide range of repertoire, Timothy commissions and conducts regional, national, and world premiere compositions which have encompassed operatic, chamber, and symphonic music.
+He has counseled young and emerging composers across the country and worked with the Tucson Symphony’s Young Composers Project, which Yo-Yo Ma praised as an “extraordinary program.”

-Timothy Verville resides in Georgia with his wife and two children.
+Timothy resides in Georgia with his wife and two children.

 - No Upcoming Events Found